 Raising his glass, Emkir called out, "To our new ship!
 To our Captain!
 To our cargo!
 To Jocelynn, our latest acquisition!
 To many more acquisitions!"
 Terin joked, "To not crashing the ship!"
 Emkir then led a chorus of, "To no more misjumps!"
 Fesic countered that, saying, "I notice that our navigator came up with that toast" and got laughs.
 Terin defended himself, saying, "I'm just the navigator.
 I'm not the pilot." but was dogged by the misjump toast, which Emkir had led.

 After the drinks, Rol went to grab sleep while Fesic spent some more time on the port-trading network, looking for cargos.
 The rest of the crew either relaxed or spent more time organizing their gear in their new staterooms.
-Jocelynn managed to mount her shadowbox of decorations on a wall of her stateroom.
+Jocelynn managed to mount her shadowbox of decorations on one wall in her stateroom.
 Eventually, all the members of the crew found their way to bed and sleep.
 Thursday, 262-1113: 6 am System Tests And Job Offers

 Rol's alarm woke him at 6 am thanks to Mikah having gone into the ship's computer and "setting it for him".
 After going through his morning routine, Rol moved out into the ship's lounge to cook breakfast.
 His work was speeded by the experience of cooking the light dinner the night before, and he better knew where to turn for things he'd known the place of aboard the Hotel California.
 Finally, he was beginning to plate food on serving platters when the others started coming out of their staterooms because Mikah had set the ship's general alarms for 7 am.